-In 2021, there was a total of 344,500 registered and unregistered1 private sector businesses in Scotland, and a total of 178,500 registered firms.
+In 2021, there was a total of 344,500 registered and unregistered private sector businesses in Scotland, and a total of 178,500 registered firms.

 69% of all (registered and unregistered) businesses in Scotland are sole traders, with just over 30% being small (0-49 employees) or medium-sized (50-249 employees).
 Just 0.7% of firms in Scotland are considered large (250+ employees) businesses.
 Despite this, large firms made up 45% of Scottish employment and 60% of business turnover in 2021.
+It is important to note that similar countries have a similar business base to Scotland.